|

 essentialist gender difference than

-even the average man these days
+even the average man

 assumes to exist?
 Stepp